Physical Address

 You can check the code and download the APK file here.

-Mecanum Wheels Robot Code Explaination
+Mecanum Wheels Robot Code Explanation

 #include <SoftwareSerial.h>